 For each program, your Rank Order List should reflect the true desirability of each applicant to that program, regardless of how you think an applicant will rank the program.

-Your best strategy is to rank applicants in order of your true preferences, without consideration for how you think your program will be ranked by any applicant.
+Your best strategy is to rank applicants in order of your true preferences, without consideration for how you think any applicant will rank your program.

 If your program has more than one position, the specific rank numbers you assign to your most preferred applicants, up to the number of positions to be filled from that list, are not significant.
 For example, if two positions are to be filled from a Rank Order List, the specific rank numbers (1 or 2) assigned to the two most preferred applicants are not significant, as positions are available for both of these applicants.
 However, for less preferred applicants (ranks 3 and onward) the specific rank numbers are very significant as they indicate your preference for each of these applicants if the program cannot match with both of the most preferred applicants.